 In a democratic firm, the corporate ownership rights are not only rebundled but are assigned on a different basis.
-The rights structure is derived from first principles which have been detailed elsewhere (see Ellerman, 1992).
+The rights structure is derived from first principles which have been detailed elsewhere [see Ellerman 1992].
 The voting rights are assigned on the basis of democratic principle of self-government.
 The people working in the firm are the only people under the management of the firm's managers so by the democratic principle, the voting rights to elect those managers (perhaps indirectly through board election) should be assigned to the people working in the firm.
-Note that this assignment to those people is based on the assumption that those people are playing a certain functional role, that is, working in the firm.
+Note that this assignment to those people is based on the assumption that those people are playing a certain functional role, i.e., working in the firm.
 They do not "own" the voting rights as property rights to be held or sold independently of their functional role.
 It is the same with political rights in a democracy.
 We call rights assigned to a functional role personal rights (but one can use whatever label so long as the concept is clear).

 The workers in the firm change so the assignment of the voting rights will change with the workforce.
 The future workers, like the future citizens in a political democracy, do not have to buy their voting rights from the present holders.
-Hence the separation of the (A) voting rights into the (A.1) current voting rights and (A.2) future voting rights.
-It is the (A.1) current voting rights that are part of the bundle of membership rights attached to the functional role of currently working in the democratic firm.
-The (A.2) future voting rights would be assigned to the future workers.
+Hence the separation of the (A) Voting Rights into the (A.1.)
+Current Voting Rights and (A.2.)
+Future Voting Rights.
+It is the (A.1.)
+Current Voting Rights that are part of the bundle of Membership Rights attached to the functional role of currently working in the democratic firm.
+The (A.2.)
+Future Voting Rights would be assigned to the future workers.

 The second normative principle (here called the responsibility principle) is just the standard jurisprudential norm of assigning to people the legal responsibility for the results of their deliberate and intentional actions.
-In rather abstract terms, the intentional actions L of the people working in the firm produce the outputs Q by using up the nonlabor inputs K. In vector terms, the product of the human activity L is (Q,-K,0).
+In rather abstract terms, the intentional actions L of the people working in the firm produce the outputs Q by using up the non-labor inputs K. In vector terms, the product of the human activity L is (Q,-K,0).
 Since the so-called "capitalist" system hypostatizes this human activity L as a service "owned" by the workers and "used up" in production, we can parse the product of this human activity as:

-Labor Product = $$(Q, -K, 0) = (0, 0, L) + (Q, -K, -L)$$

-= Labor Services + Whole Product
+Labor Product = $$(Q, -K, 0) = (0, 0, L) + (Q, -K, -L) = Labor Services + Whole Product.$$

-Since the workers already "own" their labor (0, 0, L), by imputing labor's product to the workers, the responsibility principle would additionally be imputing the whole product (Q,-K,-L) to the workers.
-The value of the whole product is the current profit so this is precisely the (B.1(a)) current profit rights.
+Since the workers already "own" their labor (0,0,L), by imputing labor's product to the workers, the responsibility principle would additionally be imputing the whole product (Q,-K,-L) to the workers.
+The value of the whole product is the current profit so this is precisely the (B.1.a.)
+Current Profit Rights.
 Thus those rights would also be in the bundle of membership rights assigned as personal rights to the functional role of working in the firm (where "working in the firm" in the current time period means producing the current labor product).
-As one might expect, the (B.1(b)) future profits rights represent the future whole products that would be assigned to the future workers who produce them.
+As one might expect, the (B.1.b) Future Profits Rights represent the future whole products that would be assigned to the future workers who produce them.